mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 The function will returns a single value based on its final `return` statement.
 A return statement with a variable name, followed by a semicolon (;) returns the reference to that variable.
 A return statement with simply a semicolon (;) returns nothing.
 The return statement is not required to end a procedure.

+## Assigning a Function to a Variable

+Python allows a variable to contain a function.

 ---

 ## Related Topics